d-hoke/runcython/README.md

     $ runcython hello.pyx
     hello, world

   You can use `runcython file.pyx` just like you would use `python file.py`.
-The difference is of course that `runcython` will run a file with arbitrary cython code.
+The difference is that `runcython` will run a file with arbitrary cython code.

     # accum.pyx
     cdef int i, n, accum